dayyass/dayyass/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/d_ayyass?label=Follow)](https://twitter.com/d_ayyass)
 -->

 I’m currently studying for a Master’s degree in Applied Mathematics and Computer Science at Lomonosov Moscow State University, Faculty of Computational Mathematics and Cybernetics.
-I’m also working as a NLP Engineer at MTS AI.
+I’m also working as a Deep Learning Engineer at MTS AI.

 In my spare time, I like to learn something new about Deep Learning and implement different models with PyTorch.
 For more information, please visit my **pet-projects** and [blog](https://dayyass.github.io).